blwasham/vue-starter/README.md

 #### Project Templates

 The Vue CLI supports several official Vue project templates.
-To see a list of available templatesm
+To see a list of available templates,

 ```bash
 yarn run vue list